(Originally posted on Redlink)

 4) How do you see your work at RedLink, making an impact to help the academic publishing ecosystem?

-I see that the industry is more open to emerging technologies since it is clear that demographics of the customer is changing.
+I see that the industry is more open to emerging technologies since it is clear that the demographics of the customer are changing.
 It has never been more important to know who your customer is, and what content are they looking for.

-Digital age also brings with it a need for being able to react quickly, stay on top of things and empower your teams to deliver customer satisfaction.
+The digital age also brings with it a need for being able to react quickly, stay on top of things, and empower your teams to deliver customer satisfaction.

 And we are helping publishers just do that.

-I am thrilled to hear stories from our customers how they are using tool to get actionable insights to grow their business and cater content to meet the customer demand.
+I am thrilled to hear stories from our customers about how they are using the tool to get actionable insights to grow their business and cater content to meet customer demand.
 And I look forward to solving bigger problems to enable publishers to meet the demands of changing times.

 5) Your motto?